 Studies have shown that vitamin E increases sperm health and motility.
 In one study it was shown that sperm motility, percent of live sperm, and percent of normal spermatozoa all increased with the supplementation of vitamin E and selenium.

 As mentioned previously, a study performed on rats whose diet was devoid of vitamin E, showed those rats to become infertile.
-This study showed male rat’s sperm became immobile and female rats had a higher rate of miscarriages that rats who were not vitamin E deficient.
+This study showed male rat’s sperm became immobile and female rats had a higher rate of miscarriages than rats who were not vitamin E deficient.
 The rats were then given wheat germ oil which is high in vitamin E and their fertility was completely restored.

 Improved Glucose Metabolism and Insulin Activity for PCOS and Diabetes